Healthy Children & Youth

 Unified Referral and Intake Services (URIS) services

-The URIS program supports children who have specific health care needs and are attending a community program, including schools, licensed child care facilities, agencies providing respite services and recreation programs and .
-URIS provides a standard means of classifying the complexity of health care needs and establishes the level of qualification required by personnel to support children with these health care needs.
+URIS provides a standard means of classifying health care needs based on their complexity and establishes the level of qualification required by people who support children with special health care needs.
 Health care needs that are classified as ‘Group B’ can be delegated to community program personnel who receive training and monitoring by a registered nurse, such as anaphylaxis, asthma, diabetes and seizure disorders.
-A registered nurse will work with the parent, community program and health care professionals to develop a written health care plan as well as to train and monitor community program staff that are responsible for the child.
+A registered nurse works with the parent/guardian, community program, and health care professionals to develop a written health care plan as well as to train and monitor community program staff that are responsible for the child.